jameshanlon/jameshanlon.github.io/content/hex-processor.md

 In my [implementation](https://github.com/jameshanlon/hex-processor), I have created a simple C++ toolchain with a simulator, Hex assembler and X language compiler, and a Verilog implementation of Hex.

 ## The Hex architecture

-The Hex architecture is described in detail in [a separate PDF]({{'hex/hexb.pdf'|asset}}).
-It has four registers: program counter ``pc``, operand register ``oreg`` and the A and B registers ``areg`` and ``breg`` used for expression evaluation.
-It has sixteen instructions that are summarised in the following table.
-The instructions are grouped into memory access with absolute or relative addressing modes, loading of constants, branching, supervisor calls and inter-register operations.
-The latter group consist only of addition and substraction operations, but this group can be extended by implementing additional immediate opcodes.
+The Hex architecture is described in detail in [a separate PDF]({{'hex/hexb.pdf'|asset}}), but I will give a brief summary here and focus on several important aspects for reference.
+Hex has four registers: program counter ``pc``, operand register ``oreg`` and the A and B registers ``areg`` and ``breg`` used for expression evaluation.
+The architecture is agnostic of a particular word size, but it has to be a miniumum of a byte and multiples of a byte.
+In the included implementation the word size is 4 bytes.
+Hex has sixteen instructions that are summarised in the following table.
+The instructions are grouped into memory access with absolute or relative addressing modes, loading of constants, branching, inter-register operations and supervisor calls.

 <table class="table table-striped table-sm">
 <thead>